Specific Info

 2. INTRINSIC HAND MUSCLES

 These small muscles are found within the hand.
-They are responsible for fine motor movements of thr fingers and are engaged during activities that require precise control of finger movements, such as lifting of the fingers.
+They are responsible for fine motor movements of the fingers and are engaged during activities that require precise control of finger movements, such as lifting of the fingers.

 WRIST STRETCH